LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 .. image:: sidre_datastore_example.png

+Here, a black rectangle represents the Datastore, which contains all Sidre objects.
-Here, ovals represent Sidre Group objects.
-Each Group has a name, zero or one parent Group, and zero or more child Groups (indicated by arrows between ovals).
+Ovals represent Sidre Group objects.
+Each Group has a name, zero or one parent Group, and zero or more child Groups (indicated by an arrow from the parent to each child).
 Note that the root Group (i.e. "/") is the only Group that has no parent.
 Each Group also owns zero or more View objects.
 Views are shown as rectangles and an arrow points from the owning Group to each View.

 Datastores contain a collection of Buffer objects, shown as segmented